Zamiell/racing-plus/docs/challenges.md

 ### Instant Starting Item

-The "instant starting item" mechanic from season 2 also applies to this season.
-(There are no build bans.)
+- The "instant starting item" mechanic from season 2 also applies to this season.
+- The builds are the same builds as in season 2.
+- Unlike season 2, there are no build bans.

 <br>